Legit-Labs/legitify/docs/policies/gitlab/member/two_factor_authentication_is_disabled_for_a_collaborator.md

 ---
 layout: default
-title: Two Factor Authentication Is Disabled For A Collaborator
+title: Two Factor Authentication Is Disabled For a Collaborator
 parent: Member Policies
 grand_parent: GitLab Policies
 ---

-## Two Factor Authentication Is Disabled For A Collaborator
+## Two Factor Authentication Is Disabled For a Collaborator
 policy name: two_factor_authentication_is_disabled_for_a_collaborator

 severity: HIGH

 ### Description
-Collaborator's two factor authentication is disabled.
+A collaborator's two factor authentication is disabled at the source code management system.
 Turn it on in the collaborator setting, or globally in the account, to prevent any access without MFA.

 ### Remediation